AD Chalatenango

-Asociación Deportiva Chalatenango is a Salvadoran professional football club based in Chalatenango, El Salvador, they are currently playing in the top-tier Primera División de Fútbol de El Salvador.
+Asociación Deportiva Chalatenango was a Salvadoran professional football club based in Chalatenango, El Salvador.
+The club formerly played in the top-tier Primera División de Fútbol de El Salvador.

-The club was founded in 1950 as CD Alacranes, and reformed in 1975, as Club Deportivo Chalatenango.
+The club was founded in 1950 as C.D.
+Alacranes, and reformed in 1975, as C.D.
+Chalatenango.

 In 1975, the club relocated to their current stadium, the Estadio José Gregorio Martínez stadium.

 They initially competed in the regional and national competition before eventually joining the full Salvadoran Second Division in 1960s, and subsequently enjoyed promotion to the top flight for the 1979 season.

 Since its formation in 1950, the club has won three Segunda División Salvadoreño titles (1979, 1990, 2003) and one Tercera División Salvadoreño (2013 Clausura).

-Its emblem and mascot is a Scorpion.
+Its emblem and mascot is a scorpion.

 History

 Early history

 In 1977 Gregorio Martínez, started a club naming them Alacranes and purchased the spot of Independiente de San Vicente in the Liga de Ascenso for five Colon.
 They eventually changed their name to Club Deportivo Chalatenango.